Spin Induced Geometry: Emergence of Metric and Torsional Sectors from Spinor Source: Conclusions

 A central structural result of the analysis is that the projection of the spin--induced field onto spacetime indices yields a rank--two tensor without a definite symmetry under index exchange.
 The symmetric and antisymmetric components therefore arise only after explicit algebraic projection.

-The antisymmetric sector remains associated with torsional degrees of freedom and non--Riemannian affine effects.
-The symmetric projection, when nonvanishing, defines an effective metric perturbation governing geodesic motion.
-Both sectors are controlled by the same dynamically generated mass scale and are therefore finite--range.
+The antisymmetric sector is directly associated with axial torsional degrees of freedom and non--Riemannian affine effects.
+The symmetric projection, when generated by a coherent axial-current response, defines an effective metric perturbation governing geodesic motion.
+Both the microscopic torsional response and the effective metric response inherit the massive, Yukawa-suppressed character of the underlying spin-induced field.

 The resulting particle dynamics exhibits a more nuanced separation of roles.
-Spinless test particles are sensitive only to the symmetric (metric) sector and to the vectorial component of torsion.
-They remain fundamentally blind to the axial torsional sector due to the total antisymmetry of the axial contorsion tensor.
+Spinless test particles are sensitive to the symmetric effective metric sector whenever it is present.
+They remain fundamentally blind to the purely axial torsional sector due to the total antisymmetry of the axial contorsion tensor.
+The direct microscopic source of the spin-induced geometry is the axial current